BIRL/SPECTRUM-XFMS_v1.0.0.0/README.txt

 # SPECTRUM-XFMS: A MATLAB Toolbox for analysing XFMS data

-This toolbox is built on Windows platform (Windows 10 & 11) using MATLAB 2021b along with MATLAB Bioinformatics and Matlab Curve Fitting
+This toolbox is built on Windows platform (Windows 10 & 11) using MATLAB 2021b along with MATLAB Bioinformatics, Matlab Curve Fitting
-Toolbox for functioning.
+Toolbox, and Image Processing Toolbox for fully functioning the toolbox.

 How to Use this Tool